hspopal/hspopal.github.io/docs/Research.md

 ## The Categorical Representational

+Within the dimensional space we discovered above, we also explored categorical representations that may be embedded within this space. we use a variety of clustering techinques (k-means, hierarchical, UMAP, t-SNE) and data from our 5-component space, and two behavioral surveys to explore categorical representations.
+Across these data sources and clustering techinques, we found that the most consistent clusters are the fix that are shown below.
+This clustering is from a k-means clustering of our FAVEE model.
+It shows that categories of positive, negative, distant, occupational, and transactional relationships can be used to described social relationships.

 <img src="/assets/images/pca_5pc_12_scatter_kmeans.png" alt="drawing" width="400"/><img src="/assets/images/pca_5pc_34_scatter_kmeans.png" alt="drawing" width="400"/>

 ## The Neural Representation

+In our final analysis, we wished to understand how social relationship knowledge is represented in the brain.
+Specifically, we wanted to test our FAVEE model to see if it is represented in regions of the social brain network, and whether a dimensional or categorical neural representation is stronger.

+During an fMRI task which asked participants to consider which of two scenarios was most appropriate for a given relationship, regions of the "social brain" network were reliably activated.
+This included the posterior cingulate cortex, medial prefrontal cortex, temporoparietal junction, and a region within the posterior cerebellum.
 <img src="/assets/images/relb_map_sm_thr_surf.png" alt="drawing" width="400"/>

+A representational similarity analysis was used to explore whether our FAVEE relationship dimensions were represented within these regions that were reliably activated in our task.
+Formality was found to be significantly represented, where relationships that were more similar in terms of how formal they were, had more similar patterns of activation throughout this network.
 <img src="/assets/images/roi_subject-level_violinplot.png" alt="drawing" width="400"/>

 # Social Cognition and the Cerebellum